Global Studies & Modern Languages Degrees & Programs

 Drexel’s minor in Middle East and North Africa Studies provides students with the necessary tools to understand and critically engage with the MENA region.
 Students will be able to specialize in MENA by taking social science and humanities courses, in addition to developing language skills.
 The minor will cover a wide range of topics such as development, social movements, gender studies, labor, geopolitics, security, religion, law and culture.
 Coursework in the MENA minor will cover the Arabic-speaking countries, in addition to Iran, Turkey, Afghanistan and Israel.

 Modern Languages Program

 The Modern Languages program allows students to develop language competence along with knowledge of foreign cultures across many Global Studies topics.
-The program offers minors and Intermediate Proficiency Certificates in Arabic, Chinese, French, German, Japanese, Korean, and Spanish, along with certificates in Hebrew and Italian.
+The program offers minors and Intermediate Proficiency Certificates in French, Japanese and Spanish, along with certificates and coursework in Chinese, German, Korean and Arabic, as well as coursework in Hebrew and Italian.
 Students from all disciplines are invited to enroll in language courses, creating a dynamic learning environment.
 Language study opens the doors to international study abroad and co-op opportunities.